contexttesting/reducer/documentary/index.md

 %NPM: @zoroaster/reducer%

-`@zoroaster/reducer` is The test suite reducer to run each test and see whether it passes or fails.
+`@zoroaster/reducer` is the test suite reducer to run each test and see whether it passes or fails.

 ```sh
 yarn add -E @zoroaster/reducer